 Being pregnant in Winter doesn’t fill everyone with joy.

-Instead, let’s talk about why being pregnant in winter – despite everyone else partying hard – can be wonderful.
+Here’s why being pregnant in winter – despite everyone else partying hard – can be absolutely wonderful.

 Being pregnant means that not only can you eat your fill, but people will be encouraging you to do so.

 No more feeling guilty that you intend to eat an entire plate of canapes.
 No more worrying what people will think when you ask for seconds.